Galapagos AdventureTwo departure dates available

 Average temperatures in Galapagos during this time of year: 70 – 85°F (Please note the “Real Feel” with humidity can get to the mid-90’s in the afternoon!)

-Water temperature in the Galapagos in January: around 74 – 76°F
+Water temperature in the Galapagos in December: around 74°F

-Snorkel gear will be provided on all of our excursions, but if you choose to bring our own for a perfect, comfortable fit, you are more than welcome.
+Snorkel gear will be provided on all of our excursions, but if you choose to bring your own for a perfect, comfortable fit, you are more than welcome.
 BJ is a fan of the full-face snorkel mask, such as those found here.
-Lauren is more of an old school purist with the traditional masks.
+Lauren is more of an old-school purist with the traditional masks.

-Should you want a wetsuit, plenty of places rent them for $5/day–we’ll show you where!
+Should you want a wetsuit, plenty of places rent them for $5/day for short ones to $10/day for full ones–we’ll show you where!

 Note: Depending on how long you are staying in Quito before or after the trip, please do bring enough warm-weather attire for your stay there, particularly chilly mornings and nights.